BootcampersCollective/Coders-Workshop/Coding-Challenges/pipe/README.md

 piped(2) // returns 6
 ```

-The function returns 6 because the input, `2` was piped through `inc` (3) then double (6).
+The function returns 6 because the input, `2` was piped through `inc` (3) then `double` (6).

 `pipe` should handle edge cases sensibly.

-Tip: the first passed function to `pipe` can accept any number of arguments;
+Tip: the first function passed to `pipe` can accept any number of arguments;
-the remaining functions must only accept one argument
+the remaining functions must only accept one argument.